jpedro/jpedro.github.io/postgres.md

 course, if you update the secondary index value(s) themselves.

 [Uber migrated away from Postgres](https://www.uber.com/en-NO/blog/postgres-to-mysql-migration/) due to this.
-Plus, the replication is heavier than MySQL.
+Plus, the heavier (and weirder) replication, the use of caches and a whole OS process per connection (solution: install `pgbouncer` everywhere) leaves a bitter taste.

 ## The conclusion

-I'm migrating some apps to Postgres but for smaller non-HA stuff I will use SQLite statically linked as a library.
+Despite all this, I'm migrating some apps to Postgres but for smaller non-HA stuff I will use SQLite statically linked as a library.
 This has to be the best performance, as one skips the whole TCP/IP overheads.